-- Pick a strange word or sound and insert in randomly into your sentences—like bum, pickle, yahoo, or wigwam.
+- Pick a strange word or sound and insert it randomly into your sentences — words like pickle, yahoo, or wigwam.
 “Okay, now I’m going to wigwam go over here…”

 - Look up a few tongue twisters before your shoot, and ask them to say them ten times fast.
 “Peter Piper picked a peck of pickled peppers…” See, you’re smiling reading this, aren’t you?